More information on counselling

 What is 'ambiguous loss'?

 This is any loss which is uncertain, whether the person is physically absent but psychologically present such as when someone is missing, with immigration or divorce; or being psychologically absent but physically present, for example with mental illness, dementia or addiction.
 In these situations there is no certainty that the person will return to who or where they used to be.
 Ambiguous loss is described as the most stressful kind of loss; without a chance to say goodbye.
-Find out more about this type of counselling I provide, by contacting me.
+I also run Ambiguous Loss UK, which has more information on this topic.
+Find out more about this type of counselling I provide, by viewing my dedicated page on this website or by contacting me.

 What is a Domestic Abuse Champion?